kodeFant/driftercode.com/content/blog/structure-elm-into-a-multi-widget-app-for-ihp/index.md

 |]
 ```

-Make sure the module can expose the `bookSearchWidget` at the module definition.
+Make sure the module exposes the `bookSearchWidget` at the module definition.

 ```hs
 module Application.Helper.View (